 Traditional day students are expected to complete their degree requirements through courses offered during the day session.
 However, traditional day students may take courses in the School of Professional and Continuing Studies, consistent with the University policy on credit loads, provided they fulfill the following conditions:

 - They will have earned 30 or more credits at the time the course commences;

-- They secure the approval of their advisor and the SPCS dean;
+- They secure the approval of the Center for Academic Success and Student Engagement;

 - Students with a GPA below 2.0 are not permitted to enroll in online courses.